ofiwg/libfabric/man/fi_cxi.7.md

 The CXI provider checks for the following environment variables:

 *FI_CXI_ODP*
 :   Enables on-demand paging.
 If disabled, all DMA buffers are pinned.

 *FI_CXI_ATS*
 :   Enables PCIe ATS.
 If disabled, the NTA mechanism is used.

 *FI_CXI_ATS_MLOCK_MODE*
 :   Sets ATS mlock mode.
-The mlock() system call may be used in conjunction with ATS to help avoid network page faults.
+The mlock() system call may be used in conjunction
+    with ATS to help avoid network page faults.
 Valid values are "off" and "all".
 When mlock mode is "off", the provider does not use mlock().
 An application using ATS without mlock() may experience network page faults, reducing network performance.
 When ats_mlock_mode is set to "all", the provider uses mlockall() during initialization with ATS. mlockall() causes all mapped addresses to be locked in RAM at all times.
 This helps to avoid most network page faults.
 Using mlockall() may increase pressure on physical memory.
 Ignored when ODP is disabled.

 *FI_CXI_RDZV_OFFLOAD*
 :   Enables offloaded rendezvous messaging protocol.

 *FI_CXI_RDZV_THRESHOLD*
 :   Message size threshold for rendezvous protocol.

 *FI_CXI_FC_RECOVERY*
 :   Enables message flow-control recovery (experimental).
+Message flow-control
-Message flow-control is triggered when hardware message matching resources become exhausted.
+    is triggered when hardware message matching resources become exhausted.
     Messages may be dropped and retransmitted in order to recover.
 This impacts performance significantly.

     Programs should be careful to avoid using large numbers of unmatched receive operations and unexpected messages to prevent message flow-control.
-To help avoid this condition, increase Overflow buffer space using environment variables FI_CXI_OFLOW_*.
+    To help avoid this condition, increase Overflow buffer space using environment variables *FI_CXI_OFLOW_\**.

 *FI_CXI_RDZV_GET_MIN*
 :   Minimum rendezvous Get payload size.
-A Send with length less than or equal to FI_CXI_RDZV_THRESHOLD plus FI_CXI_RDZV_GET_MIN will be performed using the eager protocol.
-Larger Sends will be performed using the rendezvous protocol with FI_CXI_RDZV_THRESHOLD bytes of payload sent eagerly and the remainder of the payload read from the source using a Get.
-FI_CXI_RDZV_THRESHOLD plus FI_CXI_RDZV_GET_MIN must be less than or equal to FI_CXI_OFLOW_BUF_SIZE.
+A Send with length less than or equal
+    to *FI_CXI_RDZV_THRESHOLD* plus *FI_CXI_RDZV_GET_MIN* will be performed using the eager protocol.
+Larger Sends will be performed using the rendezvous protocol with *FI_CXI_RDZV_THRESHOLD* bytes of payload sent eagerly and the remainder of the payload read from the source using a Get.
+    *FI_CXI_RDZV_THRESHOLD* plus *FI_CXI_RDZV_GET_MIN* must be less than or equal to *FI_CXI_OFLOW_BUF_SIZE*.

 *FI_CXI_RDZV_EAGER_SIZE*
 :   Eager data size for rendezvous protocol.

 *FI_CXI_OFLOW_BUF_SIZE*
 :   Overflow buffer size.

 *FI_CXI_OFLOW_BUF_COUNT*
 :   Overflow buffer count.

 *FI_CXI_OPTIMIZED_MRS*
 :   Enables optimized memory regions.

 *FI_CXI_LLRING_MODE*
 :   Set the policy for use of the low-latency command queue ring mechanism.
     This mechanism improves the latency of command processing on an idle command queue.
 Valid values are idle, always, and never.

 *FI_CXI_CQ_POLICY*
 :   Experimental.
 Set Command Queue write-back policy.
-Valid values are always, high_empty, low_empty, and low. "always", "high", and "low" refer to the frequency of write-backs. "empty" refers to whether a write-back is performed when the queue becomes empty.
+Valid values are always,
+    high_empty, low_empty, and low. "always", "high", and "low" refer to the frequency of write-backs. "empty" refers to whether a write-back is performed when the queue becomes empty.

 *FI_CXI_DEFAULT_VNI*
 :   Default VNI value (masked to 16 bits).

 *FI_CXI_EQ_ACK_BATCH_SIZE*
 :   Number of EQ events to process before writing an acknowledgement to HW.
     Batching ACKs amortizes the cost of event acknowledgement over multiple network operations.

 Note: Use the fi_info utility to query provider environment variables:
 <code>fi_info -p cxi -e</code>